 - Bruce Banner has been "permanently cured of being the Hulk" on several occasions, only to have to reHulkify himself to solve some crisis.
 Why they don't use the same deHulkifier on him again after the crisis is resolved is rarely if ever explained.

 - In the current series, the Red Hulk depowered the Hulk by absorbing all his gamma radiation, saying that Bruce Banner would never become the Hulk again.
-Banner was Genre Savvy enough to know that eventually he'd reHulkify and spent his time preparing for that day.
+Banner was smart enough to know that eventually he'd reHulkify and spent his time preparing for that day.

 - Tony Stark is "forced" to give up being Iron Man for various reasons, usually either relating to his heart, alcohol, or to dying.
 It never lasts.

-- The second Superman movie.
-Superpowered criminals proceed to take over the world right after Clark gives up his own superpowers.
+- Superman II: Superpowered criminals proceed to take over the world right after Clark gives up his own superpowers.